Marketing professionals working for service businesses face a unique set of challenges when it comes to developing effective marketing strategies.

 In the end, service is all about people.
 In other words, service is a relationship between a customer and a service provider, and it is important to define the terms of that relationship up front in order to consistently deliver the best possible results.
 According to Griffioen, a service description that clearly outlines, defines and answers the following questions can help optimize service delivery:

 - What are the benefits of the service?

 - What are the deliverables?

 By taking the time to develop a clear service description, a business can ensure that a customer will understand what to expect as an outcome.
-Just as importantly, employees will have a clear definition of what service means and how to achieve customer satisfaction.
+Equally important, employees will have a clear definition of what service means and how to achieve customer satisfaction.
 In the end, a service description can minimize misunderstandings by establishing a framework for the relationship.

 Preparing for Your Career in Service Marketing

 Understanding a customer’s needs is the first step in identifying your service as the right solution.
-An understanding of marketing concepts can help you build successful service marketing strategies.
+An understanding of advanced marketing concepts and practices can help you build successful service marketing strategies.

-Taught by qualified faculty with industry experience, UT Tyler’s online program for an MBA with a concentration in Marketing can give you the tools to excel in marketing services across sectors.
+Taught by qualified faculty with industry experience, the online MBA in marketing from UT Tyler emphasizes business-to-consumer and business-to-business services marketing.
+This specialized yet comprehensive degree program can give you the tools you need to excel in marketing services across sectors.

 Learn more about the UT Tyler online MBA in Marketing program.